Cray-HPE/docs-csm/install/troubleshooting_installation.md

 ## Utility storage node installation troubleshooting

 Rarely, a Ceph osd pool fails to enable an application.
-If cloud-init on `ncn-s001` is stuck 'Sleeping for five seconds waiting Ceph to be healthy...', then it may be needed to manually enable the Ceph pool application.
+If cloud-init on `ncn-s001` is stuck 'Sleeping for five seconds waiting Ceph to be healthy...', then it may be neccessary to manually enable the Ceph pool application.

 See [Troubleshooting Utility Storage Node Installation](troubleshooting_utility_storage_node_installation.md).